rockhound03/CovidDataExplore/README.md

 1. Jupyter Notebooks, scipy.stats
 2. Node.js

-## Plot of javascript dashboard
+## Javascript dashboard with plots of mobility and Covid-19 case data.
 https://rockhound03.github.io/CovidDataExplore/
+With this tool one can explore the mobility, case and death data to view the interaction between rise in cases / deaths and how people move around.

 ## Data Sources
 https://www.kaggle.com/roche-data-science-coalition/uncover

 ## Status
-ReactJS table created.
+ReactJS table created but removed for the plot dashboard.
 Currently implementing filter and plotting.